emmanuel-dev000/Game-System-Design/README.md

 - Always inside the Startup Scene.
 - Startup will initialize the game.

+### GAME EVENTS
+- Game will use the Observer Pattern.
+- Classes will uses the EventHandler and EventArgs.

+For example:
+Sudden "No Internet Connection" popup event.

 ### UI
 - UI is a prefab inside its own scene.
 - UI is edited in inspector.